Many Filipinos dream about having their own home. However, buying a house or a property in the Philippines can be quite expensive.

 Filipinos usually apply for a housing loan to finance a home purchase.
-However, there are other uses for a home loan such as:
+However, there are a wide variety of other uses for a home loan.

 Banks, real estate developers, and government agencies in the Philippines provide this basic type of loan to people looking to buy a house and lot, lot only, or a condo.